DarrenJAN/school-notes/3b/cs-486-notes.md

 - MINIMAX-VAL =
   - utility(n) if n is a terminal state
   - $MAX_{s \in Succ(s)} (MINIMAXVALUE(s))$ if n is a MAX node
-  - ... for min node
+  - MIN ... if n is a MIN node
   - sub-game perfect equilibrium outcomes
 - performance
   - complete: yes